-Add your name to our mailing list now and apply this fall to join the first class of the new Master of Science (SM) in Computational Biology and Quantitative Genetics program at Harvard School of Public Health.
+Add your name to the admissions mailing list now and apply by December to the Master of Science (SM) in Computational Biology and Quantitative Genetics program at Harvard School of Public Health.

 Candidates for admission to the SM in Computational Biology and Quantitative Genetics program should have successfully completed the following:

 - An undergraduate degree in mathematical sciences or allied fields (e.g. biology, psychology, economics)

 - Calculus through partial differentiation and multivariable integration

 - One semester of linear algebra or matrix methods

 - Either a two-semester sequence in probability and statistics or a two-semester sequence in applied statistics

 - At least one semester of training in biology, with some familiarity with molecular biology and genetics.